Free Illinois Arrest & Criminal Records (Check Every IL County)

 Source: Illinois Probation26

-There are 24 circuit court districts in Illinois, plus Cook County which is a separate district; further information on how to look up Cook County probationers can be reviewed through our Cook County public records resource, along with instructions on retrieving various other record types through official county agencies.
+There are 24 circuit court districts in Illinois, plus Cook County, which is a separate district; further information on how to look up Cook County probationers can be reviewed through our Cook County public records resource, along with instructions on retrieving various other record types through official county agencies.

-The table below lists the phone number for each county office within in each district for adult probation information:
+The table below lists the phone number for each county office within each district for adult probation information:

 Judicial District Counties Serviced with Contact Number